 As mentioned earlier, the best practice for analyzing Amazon S3 CSV data in Looker is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites Amazon S3 CSV to Redshift, Amazon S3 CSV to BigQuery, Amazon S3 CSV to Azure SQL Data Warehouse, Amazon S3 CSV to PostgreSQL, Amazon S3 CSV to Panoply, and Amazon S3 CSV to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Amazon S3 CSV to Looker automatically.
-With just a few clicks, Stitch starts extracting your Amazon S3 CSV data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.
+Products like Stitch were built to move data automatically, making it easy to integrate Amazon S3 CSV with Looker.
+With just a few clicks, Stitch starts extracting your Amazon S3 CSV data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.